A Head To Head Comparison Of Florida And Arizona Living

 Most of Arizona’s jobs are concentrated in the Phoenix and Tucson metropolitan areas.

-So, if you choose to live in Arizona.
-And will be looking for a job.
-Concentrate on these regions.
+So, if you choose to live in Arizona and will be looking for a job.
+Then think hard about moving to Phoenix or Tucson.

 On the other hand, job opportunities are much more dispersed throughout the state of Florida.